sbslee/fuc/docs/cli.rst

                     provide a BED file (compressed or uncompressed) to specify regions.
 Note that the 'chr' prefix in contig names (e.g.
-                    'chr1' vs. '1') will be automatically added or removed as necessary to match the input VCF's contig names.
+                    'chr1' vs. '1') will be automatically added or removed as necessary to match the input BED's contig names.

    Optional arguments:
      -h, --help     Show this help message and exit.